+

 - TEC (The Evaluation Company, formerly known as SpanTran)

-- UMD has a partnership with TEC, which has created a custom application (TEC Application - University of Minnesota Duluth) for UMD students that will make sure you select a course-by-course evaluation at a discounted rate.
+- UMD has a partnership with TEC, which has created a custom application (TEC Application - University of Minnesota Duluth) for UMD students that provides a course-by-course evaluation at a discounted rate.

-- It is recommended that you submit the external credential evaluation request only after your final grades have been posted to your transcript.
-This ensures that you can request a single, complete credential evaluation to be sent to UMD.
+- It is recommended that students submit the external credential evaluation request only after final grades have been posted to the transcript.
+This ensures that a single, completed credential evaluation can be sent to UMD.

-- Course descriptions and/or syllabi from all courses you have completed.
-These can be requested from your former institution.
+- English-language course descriptions and/or syllabi from all completed courses.
+These can be requested from the former institution.

 Once all documents listed above are received by the UMD Office of the Registrar, a course-by-course evaluation process will begin.
 Please visit the International Students Admissions page for additional information.